 So make sure you’re above the legal drinking age where you are, then crack a bottle, read on, and bottoms up!

-These are the best drinking games out there:
+These are the best drinking games in 2023:

 Kicking things off with one from the Drinking Game Hall of Fame, Beer Pong has a little bit of everything.
 Skill.
 Drama.
 Spectacle.
 We’ve all enjoyed this game before, and that’s because it’s super solid and requires virtually no setup.
 You just need a ping pong ball, a bunch of plastic cups standing in two groups, some beer to fill them with, and away you go.